-I can barely think of another country on earth which pays so much reverence to its ancient customs whilst also being so outwardly modern.The Duke of Cambridge
+I can barely think of another country on earth which pays so much reverence to its ancient customs whilst also being so outwardly modern.The Prince of Wales

 Minna sama.
 Konichi-wa.